mario8192-march8182-A/Sonic4Ep1-WP7-Decompilation/README.md

 # Sonic4Ep1-WP7-Decompilation
-Decompilation of Sonic 4 Episode 1 for Windows Phone 7, and subsequent port to Windows, Windows Phone and iOS
+Decompilation of Sonic 4 Episode 1 for Windows Phone 7, and subsequent port to Windows, macOS, Linux, Windows Phone and iOS

 # Issues